sciensanogit/ggsano/README.md

-The goal of ggsano is to standardize and implement the Sciensano housestyle within R. The ggsano package currently provides three categories of important functions: sciensano\_style, sciensano\_colours and sciensano\_templates.
-The sciensano\_style functions can handle a ggplot2-object and recompile it according to the Sciensano house style.
+The goal of ggsano is to standardize and implement the Sciensano housestyle within R. The ggsano package currently provides three categories of important functions: sciensano_style, sciensano_colours and sciensano_templates.
+The sciensano_style functions can handle a ggplot2-object and recompile it according to the Sciensano house style.
-The sciensano\_colours functions return the Sciensano house style colours in HEX format (‘\#XXXXXX’).
+The sciensano_colours functions return the Sciensano house style colours in HEX format (‘#XXXXXX’).
 Both discrete and continuous scales are available.
+The package is based on the functions as implemented by the [bbplot package](https://github.com/bbc/bbplot).
+So *kudos* to the BBC team.

 ## Installation